Mare Nullius: Professor Edvard Hviding awarded Toppforsk grant

 “By combining climate science models of sea level rise and erosion of land, legal scenarios of maritime law and state sovereignty, and understandings from anthropology, history and political science of the experiences of Pacific islanders and of diplomatic efforts on all levels, we will create new insights across many levels of scale, from Pacific beaches to global climate change monitoring, international legal fora and the geopolitical stakes of the UN system.”

 The anthropologist sees the Mare Nullius project as a component of the UiB’s strategy for supporting the UN Sustainable Development Goals.
-In this, he sees synergies also with the new Centre for Sustainable Global Ocean Governance and Research established by UiB in January 2018.
+In this, he sees synergies also with the new Ocean Sustainability Centre established by UiB in January 2018.